The Netherlands Travel Guide

 Best Time To Visit The Netherlands

-If you want to see the gardens at Keukenhof, they’re open mid- to late-March to mid-May.
-The flowers at the gardens are set up to always be amazing, and although weather conditions can shift things, the peak is generally considered to be towards the end of April.
+If you want to see the gardens at Keukenhof, they’re open late-March to mid-May.
+The flowers at the gardens are set up to always be amazing, and although weather conditions can shift things, the peak is generally considered to be mid-April.

-Many people combine a trip to Amsterdam with a visit to the gardens, so this time of year can be quite crowded, as well as more expensive.
-But early Spring is a beautiful time to visit, as Amsterdam feels vibrantly alive with smiling people out enjoying the canals and cafes lining them, especially on sunny days.
+Many people combine a trip to Amsterdam with a visit to the gardens, so this time of year can be very crowded, as well as more expensive.
+But early spring is a beautiful time to visit, as Amsterdam feels vibrantly alive with many people out enjoying the canals and cafes lining them.
 The weather in spring can be a little unpredictable though, so be prepared for what it brings.

-Summer is also a peak time to visit, also very busy and with higher prices.
+Summer is also a peak time to visit, also very busy and also with higher prices.

 Languages In The Netherlands